DYSEAC

 DYSEAC was the second Standards Electronic Automatic Computer.
 (See SEAC.)

 DYSEAC was a first-generation computer built by the National Bureau of Standards for the U.S. Army Signal Corps.
 It was housed in a truck, making it one of the first movable computers (perhaps the first).
 It went into operation in April 1954.

 DYSEAC used 900 vacuum tubes and 24,500 crystal diodes.
-It had a memory of 512 words of 45 bits each (plus 1 parity bit), using mercury delay-line memory.
+It had a memory of 512 words of 45 bits each (plus one parity bit), using mercury delay-line memory.
 Memory access time was 48–384 microseconds.
 The addition time was 48 microseconds, and the multiplication/division time was 2112 microseconds.
 These times are excluding the memory-access time, which added up to approximately 1500 microseconds to those times.

+DYSEAC may have been the first computer to implement interrupts for I/O.